 (iii) The passage of depressions along the southern edges of warm temperate eastern margins results in a slight autumn-winter maximum i.e. from March - July.

 (iv) Annual temperature range is small without any really cold month; however southern continents have violent local storms viz.
 Southerly buster (a violent cold wind) in South Wales, corresponding cold wind in Argentina & Uruguay is Pampero & Berg (a hot, dry wind) in south-east Africa.

 (i) The eastern margin of the warm temperate latitudes has a much heavier rainfall than either the western margin or the continental interiors & thus has luxuriant vegetation.

 (ii) The lowlands carry both evergreen broad leave forests & deciduous trees, quite similar to those of the tropical monsoon forests.

-(iv) As the perennial plant growth is not checked by either a dry season as in Mediterranean, or a cold season as in cool temperate regions, conditions are well suited to a rich variety of plant life, including grass, ferns, lianas, bamboos, palms & forests, with a well distributed rainfall ovei the year.
+(iv) As the perennial plant growth is not checked by either a dry season as in the Mediterranean or a cold season as in cool temperate regions, conditions are well suited to a rich variety of plant life, including grass, ferns, lianas, bamboos, palms & forests, with a well-distributed rainfall over the year.

-(v) Warm temperate eastern margins are home of a number of valuable timber & economic viable species.
+(v) Warm temperate eastern margins are home to a number of valuable timber & economically viable species.

 (vi) Australia (Exporter)